-The Counsellor in Training (CIT) program is for French speaking students graduating from grades 7 and 8 and looking to take on a bit more of a leadership role in their day camp experience.
-As a CIT, campers will be paired with a senior counsellor who will supervise them for the length of their registration.
+The Counsellor in Training (CIT) program is for French-speaking students graduating from grades 7 and 8 and looking to take on a bit more of a leadership role in their day camp experience.
+As a CIT, campers will be paired with a senior counsellor who will supervise them for the length of their time as CIT.
 During the week, with the support of their counsellor, CITs will lead at least 2 games for their group, and 2 games for the entire campus (during our Grand Jeu module at the end of every day).
-Throughout the rest of the time, CITs will help their counsellor lead a variety of games, crafts, and activities for their group.
-Prospective CITs are required to register for a minimum of 2 weeks in order to really develop their leadership skills, and we always encourage students to register for more than just the two.
+Throughout the rest of the time, CITs will help their counsellor lead a variety of games, crafts, and activities for their group while benefiting from the mentorship from their paired counsellor and the perspective of being responsible for the fun camp experience of other campers.

 Candidates selected will be contacted directly as their applications come in, and applications are treated on a first come, first served basis.

-There is VERY LIMITED availability on this French camp program so register early.
+There is VERY LIMITED availability on this French camp program, so register early.

 “Alice is definitely applying to return next summer as she enjoyed the program and keeps talking about her experience as a CIT at Mississauga North campus.”

-My son has been attending the Camp since Grade 1 and now he is a CIT.
+“My son has been attending the Camp since Grade 1 and now he is a CIT.
 It has been a great experience for him and he always enjoys himself.
 The staff are very professional, put their all into the kids, and we have never had one issue.
-I am glad we can offer the same experience for our daughter especially since both my kids struggled with French in grade 1 and the camp helped them improve their French to the point they are very comfortable speaking it.
+I am glad we can offer the same experience for our daughter especially since both my kids struggled with French in grade 1 and the camp helped them improve their French to the point they are very comfortable speaking it.”